THE KT BUSH BAND

 History & origins of the 1977 outfit

-Fast forward 40 years to 2017, Vic and Brian have taken The KT Bush Band back on the road: performing the music of Kate Bush, along with fascinating insights and anecdotes from the early days, and with some original KT Bush Band songs not heard since 1977!
+Fast forward 40 years to 2017, Vic and Brian have taken The KT Bush Band back on the road - performing the music of Kate Bush, along with the fascinating insights and anecdotes from the early days, and with some original KT Bush Band songs not heard since 1977!

-Vic & Brian are joined by incredibly talented new members Jodie May on Vocals, Steve Bevan on Bass, and Emily Francis on Keys.
+Vic & Brian are joined by incredibly talented new members Sallie-Anne Hurst on vocals, Steve Bevan on bass, and Emily Francis on keys.

 I had some regular musical friends – Paddy Bush, Vic and Del, and we played together often.
 One day shortly after a gig at Whitechapel Art Gallery, Paddy said that Kate was looking for some live experience and wanted to join a band, as she was about to record her first album with EMI.
 I said I would definitely endeavour to sort out a band.